ebenh/abyssinica/README.rst

 Abyssinica
 ##########

-Locale functions for the countries of Eritrea and Ethiopia.
+Locale library for the countries of Ethiopia and Eritrea.

 See also `HornMT <https://github.com/gebre/HornMT/>`_: a machine-learning corpus for the Horn of Africa region.